vincentvankrunkelsven/Zeitreihenanalyse_beta/chapter1.md

 $$Y _t = s _t + m _t + X _t.$$

-However, we found earlier that the seasonal pattern becomes stronger with increasing overall level of the time series.
+However, we found earlier that the seasonal pattern becomes stronger with increasing level of the time series.
-The simple model assumed by `decompose()` assumes that `s_t` does not change.
+The simple model assumed by `decompose()` considers the seasonal pattern $s_t$ to be constant over time.

-One way to deal with time series like this is to work with take logarithms.
+One way to improve our results is to take logarithms.

 *** =instructions

 - Take the logarithm of the time series and assign it to `AP_logs`.
 - Plot `AP_logs`.
 Can you see what changed?
-- `decompose()` `AP_logs` and plot the result?
+- `decompose()` `AP_log` and assign the result to `AP_log_decomp`.
+Plot `AP_log_decomp`.
+- What do you think about the result?

 *** =hint